-An impeccably uniformed relief commander appears on the plaza to announce the Changing of the Guard.
-Soon the new sentinel leaves the Quarters and unlocks the bolt of his or her M-14 rifle to signal to the relief commander to start the ceremony.
-The relief commander walks out to the Tomb and salutes, then faces the spectators and asks them to stand and stay silent during the ceremony.
+An impeccably uniformed relief commander appears on the plaza to announce the changing of the guard.
+Soon, the new Sentinel leaves the Tomb Guard quarters and unlocks the bolt of his or her M-14 rifle, signaling to the relief commander to begin the ceremony.
+The relief commander walks out to the Tomb and salutes, then faces the spectators and asks them to stand and remain silent during the ceremony.

 The relief commander conducts a detailed white-glove inspection of the weapon, checking each part of the rifle once.
-Then, the relief commander and the relieving sentinel meet the retiring sentinel at the center of the matted path in front of the Tomb.
-All three salute the Unknown who have been symbolically given the Medal of Honor.
-Then the relief commander orders the relieved sentinel, "Pass on your orders."
-The current sentinel commands, "Post and orders, remain as directed."
-The newly posted sentinel replies, "Orders acknowledged," and steps into position on the black mat.
-When the relief commander passes by, the new sentinel begins walking at a cadence of 90 steps per minute.
+Then, the relief commander and the relieving Sentinel meet the retiring Sentinel at the center of the black mat in front of the Tomb.
+All three salute the Unknown Soldiers who have symbolically been given the Medal of Honor.
+The relief commander orders the relieved Sentinel, "Pass on your orders."
+The current Sentinel commands, "Post and orders, remain as directed."
+The newly posted Sentinel replies, "Orders acknowledged," and steps into position on the mat.
+When the relief commander passes, the new Sentinel begins walking at a cadence of 90 steps per minute.

-The Tomb Guard marches 21 steps down the black mat behind the Tomb, turns, faces east for 21 seconds, turns and faces north for 21 seconds, then takes 21 steps down the mat and repeats the process.
-After the turn, the sentinel executes a sharp "shoulder-arms" movement to place the weapon on the shoulder closest to the visitors to signify that the sentinel stands between the Tomb and any possible threat.
-Twenty-one was chosen because it symbolizes the highest military honor that can be bestowed -- the 21-gun salute.
+The Tomb Guard marches exactly 21 steps down the black mat behind the Tomb, turns, faces east for 21 seconds, turns and faces north for 21 seconds, then takes 21 steps down the mat and repeats the process.
+(The number 21 symbolizes the highest military honor that can be bestowed, the 21-gun salute.)
+Next, the Sentinel executes a sharp "shoulder-arms" movement to place the weapon on the shoulder closest to the visitors, signifying that he or she stands between the Tomb and any possible threat.

-Duty time when not "walking" is spent in the Tomb Guard Quarters below the Memorial Display Room of the Memorial Amphitheater where they study cemetery "knowledge," clean their weapons and help the rest of their relief prepare for the Changing of the Guard.
-The guards also train on their days off.
+When not "walking," the Tomb Guards spend their duty time in quarters below the Memorial Display Room of the Memorial Amphitheater, where they study cemetery history, clean their weapons and help the rest of their relief prepare for the changing of the guard.

 Sentinels of the Tomb of the Unknown Soldier

-The Tomb of the Unknown Soldier is guarded 24 hours a day, 365 days a year, and in any weather by Tomb Guard sentinels.
-Sentinels, all volunteers, are considered to be the best of the elite 3rd U.S. Infantry Regiment (The Old Guard), headquartered at Fort Myer, Virginia.
+The Sentinels of the Tomb of the Unknown Soldier stand watch 24 hours a day, 365 days a year, in any weather.
+Sentinels, who volunteer for this post, are considered the elite of the elite 3rd U.S. Infantry Regiment (The Old Guard), headquartered at nearby Fort Myer, Virginia.

-After members of the 3rd U.S. Infantry Regiment become ceremonially qualified, they are eligible to volunteer for duty as sentinels at the Tomb.
+After members of the 3rd U.S. Infantry Regiment become ceremonially qualified, they are eligible to volunteer for duty as Sentinels at the Tomb.
 If accepted, they are assigned to Company E of The Old Guard.
-Each soldier must be in superb physical condition, possess an unblemished military record and be between 5 feet, 10 inches and 6 feet, 4 inches tall for males or 5 feet, 8 inches and 6 feet, 2 inches tall for females with a proportionate weight and build.
-An interview and a two-week trial to determine a volunteer's capability to train as a tomb guard is required.
-During the trial phase, would-be sentinels memorize seven pages of Arlington National Cemetery history.
+Each soldier must be in superb physical condition, possess an unblemished military record and be between 5 feet, 10 inches and 6 feet, 4 inches tall for men or 5 feet, 8 inches and 6 feet, 2 inches tall for women, with a proportionate weight and build.

+Would-be Tomb Guards must first undergo an interview and a two-week trial.
+During the trial phase, they memorize seven pages of Arlington National Cemetery history.
 This information must be recited verbatim in order to earn a "walk."
-A walk occurs between guard changes.
-A daytime walk is one-half hour in the summer and one hour in the winter.
-All night walks are one hour.

-The sentinels will be tested to earn the privilege of wearing the silver Tomb Guard Identification Badge after several months of serving.
-First, they are tested on their manual of arms, uniform preparation and their walks.
-Then, the Badge Test is given.
-The test is 100 randomly selected questions of the 300 items memorized during training on the history of Arlington National Cemetery and the Tomb of the Unknown Soldier.
-The would-be badge holder must get more than 95 percent correct to succeed.
+The Sentinels must pass multiple tests to earn the privilege of wearing the silver Tomb Guard Identification Badge.
+First, they are tested on their manual of arms knowledge, uniform preparation and walks.
+Then, they take the badge test, consisting of 100 randomly selected questions from the 300 items memorized during training.
+The would-be badge holder must get more than 95 percent correct.

-The Tomb Guard Identification Badge is a temporary award until the badge-holding sentinel has honorably served at the Tomb of the Unknown Soldier for nine months.
-At that time, the award can be made a permanent badge, which may then be worn for the rest of a military career.
-The silver badge is an upside-down, laurel-leaf wreath surrounding a depiction of the front face of the Tomb.
-Peace, Victory and Valor are portrayed as Greek figures.
-The words "Honor Guard" are shown below the Tomb on the badge.
+The Tomb Guard Identification Badge is a temporary award until the badge-holding Sentinel has honorably served at the Tomb of the Unknown Soldier for nine months.
+At that time, the award can become a permanent badge, which may be worn for the rest of a military career.
+The silver badge is an upside-down, laurel-leaf wreath surrounding a depiction of the Tomb's front face, the words "Honor Guard," and figures representing Peace, Victory and Valor.
+Over 600 Tomb Guards have earned the badge since the late 1950s.